-It’s a modern miracle that Jewish identity persisted even after losing their home country to live in various nations all over the globe.
+It is a modern-day miracle that Jewish identity persisted even after the Jewish population had lost their home country and had spread out all over the globe.
 A great example of preserving their cultural identity is the reintroduction of the Hebrew language.
-The process of the Hebrew language revival began on October 13, 1881, as Eliezer Ben-Yehuda and his friends agreed to exclusively speak Hebrew in their conversations.
+The process of the Hebrew language revival began in October of 1881, as Eliezer Ben-Yehuda and his friends agreed to exclusively speak Hebrew in their conversations.
 As a result, the language, which had not been spoken as a mother tongue since the second century CE, once again became the national language of Israel.

 To protect their integrity, Jewish upbringing emphasized separation: stay away from that, avoid mingling with these.
 This approach served two purposes: